-Volunteers needed to help students during class and sometimes for tutoring after class (for those who need extra help).
+Volunteers are needed to help students during class and sometimes for tutoring after class (for those who need extra help).
 Volunteers will get a chance to learn more about the Quaker mix within the Costa Rican education system and become part of the community while enjoying nature.
-A six weeks commitment is required.
+A time commitment is required.

-Volunteer work: Classroom assistants, guide students in reading or math practice, plan and teach specific lessons, assist students who need individualized attention, cataloguing and shelving books, facilitating “mini-courses” (weekly classes on crafts, skills, sports, or languages), writing and editing the Gallo Pinto newsletter, fundraising, helping with internet and other computer technology, manual labour, including gardening, building repair, or painting.
+Volunteer work: Classroom assistants, guide students in reading or math practice, plan and teach specific lessons, assist students who need individualized attention, catalog and shelve books, facilitate “mini-courses” (weekly classes on crafts, skills, sports, or languages), helping with internet and other computer technology, manual labor, including gardening, building repair, or painting.

 For more information see www.mfschool.org - Phone (506) 2645-5530

-The Monteverde Cloud Forest Reserve accepts volunteers older than 21 years with insurance policies and a committed to work a minimum of 2 weeks and no more than 3 month.
-Volunteers would pay around $20 per day which includes lodging and food plus $3 for transportation.
-Volunteers work everyday from 7am to 4pm accept Sundays.
+The Monteverde Cloud Forest Reserve accepts volunteers older than 21 years with insurance policies and a commitment to work a minimum period of time.
+Volunteers pay a small amount per day which includes lodging and food.
+Volunteers work most days a week.
 Trail maintenance is one of the main jobs volunteers undertake.

 Phone (506) 2645-5122

-The Santa Elena Cloud Forest Reserve invites volunteers of all ages and for the period of time they want.
+The Santa Elena Cloud Forest Reserve invites volunteers of all ages and for the period of time, they want.
 The main chores are trail construction and maintenance, sign construction, interpretation, biological research, and teaching English.
 Ecolodge San Luis Ecolodge San Luis is a tropical farm between the Monteverde Cloud Forest and the Children's Rain Forest.
-This is a spot for scientist to gather information about the rain forest and share with one another what might eventually help save earth.
+This is a spot for scientists to gather information about the rainforest and share with one another what might eventually help save Earth.
 Reforestation is one of the main projects that is being done at the moment.
-Here volunteer are more then welcome to help as much as they can.
+Here volunteers are more than welcome to help as much as they can.

 Phone (506) 2645-5693

 The Monteverde Butterfly Garden is an education center that focuses on the insects of the Monteverde area.
-Volunteers are expected to work as a guide from 8.30am to 4.00pm doing maximum 4 tours a day that last about 1 hour.
-There is a 2 month minimum commitment.
+Volunteers are expected to work as a guide from 8.30am to 4.00pm.
+There is a minimum commitment.